 - Testing and "allergy shots" to reduce sensitization to the allergen(s) - also known as hyposensitization therapy.

-The goal of therapy is to keep the pet itch-free on the lowest possible dose of medications such as prednisone, which are effective, but not desirable in the long term.
+The goal of therapy is to keep the pet itch-free on the lowest possible dose of medications such as prednisone, which is effective, but not desirable in the long term.